A deep and hard-hitting episodic story of bitterness, selfishness, undying love, relationships, and ultimate self-destruction.

 His aunt visited on and off, sometimes bearing gifts of food solely to proclaim her dissatisfaction with the way Mr Crowther treated her sister.
 She was usually drunk and incomprehensible.

-Jack graduated with a degree in Business Studies and Marketing and celebrated the ceremony with friends and his aunt.
+Jack graduated with a degree in Business Studies and Marketing and celebrated the ceremony with friends.
 His father was busy, as always.
 Even his Aunt didn’t appear.

 He sat down with his pregnant girlfriend, Grace Madison, whom he had promised the world.
 With coldness, he offered to pay Grace off and escape; promising only to send a microscopic allowance for the child.
 Grace looked down at a ringless finger and then at her mother who sat opposite waving all of Jack’s love letters in his face.
 Ignoring them both Jack decided to move to London, to a new lifestyle and new dreams.